-Rock Roots highlights the every day female climber who inspires us in our every day climbing.
+Let’s get started with an exciting interview with rock roots Tiffany Skogstrom.: which highlights the everyday female climber who inspires us in our every day climbing.
 Today Crux Crush contributor, Lily He, highlights Tiffany Skogstrom.

 LH: How did you get addicted to trad climbing?
 How do you try and progress?

 TS: I love long routes, which is a big reason why I love trad climbing.
 My pivotal trad experience was probably when I went to Squamish for the first time.
 It’s this great area with kiteboarding and sport climbing and bouldering and most of all, trad.
 In that trip, I was able to push my limits because the style of climbing was familiar (similar to New England) while having these great cracks that were very easy to protect.